PlayDataLab/playdatalab.github.io/ABOUT.md

 The PlayData Scratch Extension was developed by Cassia Fernandez and João Adriano Freitas.

-If you are using PlayData and want to share your project, thoughts or suggestions with us, please contact us.
+If you are using PlayData and want to share your project, thoughts or suggestions with us, please contact us at cassia.fernandez@usp.br.

 ------